JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 You can now manually reorder builds in the build queue by dragging them to the desired position in the Sakura UI.

-## Amazon EC2 Launch Templates customization
+## Amazon EC2 launch templates customization

 Starting from this version, TeamCity allows customizing [Amazon EC2 launch templates](setting-up-teamcity-for-amazon-ec2.md#Amazon+EC2+Launch+Templates+support).
 You can now use the same launch template to run various instances that differ in some parameters only.
 Check the **Customize Launch Template** box and modify the launch template's values as required.

-## New parameter for Perforce Shelved Changelist ID
+## New parameter for Perforce shelved changelist ID

 Our users requested a parameter for [the shelved changelist ID](https://youtrack.jetbrains.com/issue/TW-78722/) regardless of the VCS Root ID.
 TeamCity now provides the `vcsRoot.1.shelvedChangelist` [configuration parameter](predefined-build-parameters.md) with the ID of the changelist whose changes triggered this build.